 Introduction

-During the June 4, 2025 Audio SWG post 132 meeting, there were a lot of discussions on “Link budget analysis” and T“TBS” for the simulation model, many remaining parameters are still for further discussion, however, in order to save time, interest company can start to simulate the common numbers of the proposals listed in black text in S4aA250038[1], and the simulations will follow the NTN-TDL-C5 channel model as specified in TS 36.102[2].
+During the June 4, 2025 Audio SWG post 132 meeting, there were a lot of discussions on “Link budget analysis” and T“TBS” for the simulation model, many remaining parameters are still for further discussion, however, in order to save time, interest company can start to simulate the common numbers of the proposals listed in black text in S4aA250038[1], and the simulations will follow the NTN-TDL-C channel model as specified in TS 36.102[2].
 The source has done some simulations for several cases with assumed simulation parameters based on the discussions.
 The details are described in the following clauses.

+Based on the previous simulation results, This document adds the missing simulation results for NTN-TDL-C 10 NPUSCH and adds the simulation results for NTN-TDL-C 10 NPDSCH.

 Discussion